ptidejteam/wimp-wiki/docs/backend/back-backend.md

 ```

 Finally, the program will fill in the relevant fields through a series of processes and then store the profile in a list that will be sent as a response.
+The most important part is when the server calls node-red to get the teacher's availability status.
+To do this the server makes an http request to node-red (which is actually implemented as an internet API to the server).
 ```js
 //try{
     ...